 You may use any equipment that has one or two of the special effects listed above.

-For accessories, prioritize effects that increase elemental damage, as this strongly complements the Switchglaive’s offensive playstyle and reliance on elemental application.
-Ki-related effects such as improved Ki Recovery and reduced Ki Consumption are essential to help sustain stance switching and continuous attacks.
+For accessories, prioritize Ki-related effects such as increased Ki Recovery Speed and reduced Ki Consumption, which are essential for sustaining stance switching and continuous attacks.

-Additionally, effects like Untouched Elixir, which gives a chance not to consume an Elixir when used, are a valuable addition for maintaining survivability during encounters.
+Additionally, effects like Untouched Elixir, which gives a chance not to consume an Elixir when used, and Life Recovery (Amrita Absorption) are valuable for maintaining survivability during encounters.

 | Jump to Section! | |